watatomo/enstars-wiki/p/ss.md

 ## Removing Shadows from SS Sprites

-While this is optional, it's my personal preference to remove shadows from the sprites.
-The colors for them are quite inconsistent anyways.
+While this is optional, it's I personally prefer to remove shadows from the sprites.
+The colors/opacity for them are quite inconsistent anyways.

 1. Load up your desired file onto AssetStudio
-2. Navigate to the file's `Asset List` and export the texture for the sprite (named `base`)
+2. Navigate to the file's asset list and export the texture for the sprite (named `base`)
 ![1](img/ss/1.gif)
   - I personally place the files in a folder so it's more organized, like so
   ```